Diana Matheson: International career

 Matheson played in her second consecutive World Cup in 2011, Canada once again did not advance past the group stage.
 At the 2011 Pan American Games, Matheson helped Canada win the gold medal against the defending champions Brazil.
 The gold medal match was tied 1–1 after extra time and went to penalties.
 Matheson was the first player to take a penalty for Canada and scored, Canada defeated Brazil 4–3 on penalties to win their first ever Pan American Games gold medal.

 Matheson was once again named to Canada's Olympic squad in 2012, where she played every minute of Canada's six matches.
 After Canada defeated the host team Great Britain in the quarterfinals, they suffered a last minute loss in extra time to the United States in the semifinals.
-In the bronze medal match against France, Matheson scored the game winning goal in the 92nd minute to defeat France 1–0, and secure Canada's first ever medal in women's soccer at the Olympic Games.
+In the bronze medal match against France, Matheson scored the game-winning goal in the 92nd minute to defeat France 1–0, and secure Canada's first ever medal in women's soccer at the Olympic Games.

 In October 2014, Matheson suffered a torn ACL in a friendly match against Japan.
 This injury put her participation in the 2015 World Cup, which was being held in Canada, in doubt.
 Matheson recovered in time to be named to Canada's squad for the World Cup.
 She was only fit enough to make one substitute appearance for Canada, she played the final 28 minutes in their quarterfinal loss to England.

 Matheson was named to her third Olympic team in 2016, where Canada won the bronze medal for the second consecutive Olympics.
 Matheson earned her 200th cap for Canada on October 14, 2018, 181 of those caps were starts.

 In May 2019, Canada Soccer announced that Matheson had been ruled out of the 2019 World Cup due to a foot injury that would require surgery.

 In July 2021, Matheson announced her retirement from soccer.

+Post-playing career

+In December 2022, Matheson and business partner Thomas Gilbert announced plans to launch a professional women's soccer league in Canada.
+The organisation, Project 8, outlined its vision to launch a professional league in 2025 "founded on the principles of inclusion, community, and identity."
+Matheson serves as the CEO of Project 8.

+Her work to establish the league is profiled in Michèle Hozer's 2025 documentary film The Pitch.

+The championship trophy of the Northern Super League, the Diana B. Matheson Cup, is named in her honour.

+Personal life

+She is married to Anastasia Bucsis.